 David Edwards, Ph.D.
 Charles Howard Candler Professor of Behavioral Neuroscience.
 University of California, Irvine, 1968.
 Psychobiology of motivation.
 Hormonal activation of neural mechanisms for sexual behavior.
 Sex differentiation.
 Human sexuality.

 Robert Hampton, Ph.D.
-Associate Professor.
+Professor.
 University of Toronto, 1995.
 Comparative psychology.
 Neurobiology of learning, memory, and metacognition in nonhuman primates.

 Donna Maney, Ph.D.
 Professor.
 University of Washington, 1997.
 Genetic and neuroendocrine bases of social behavior, hormonal modulation of auditory processing, environmental regulation of reproductive function.

 Joseph Manns, Ph.D.
 Associate Professor.
 University of California, San Diego, 2002.In vivo electrophysiological studies of memory in the rat hippocampus.
 Memory and amnesia in humans.

 Darryl Neill, Ph.D.
 Professor, University of Chicago, 1972.
 Brain neurotransmitters and behavior, particularly the role of brain dopamine in behavior.
 Neuroanatomy and neurochemistry of brain mechanisms for positive reinforcement.
 Measurement of neurotransmitter release in behaving animals via dialysis perfusion.
 Brain mechanisms involved in mood disorders and drug abuse.

 Hillary R. Rodman, Ph.D.
 Associate Professor.
 Princeton University, 1986.
 Plasticity, development, evolution and modular organization of cerebral cortex and the visual system, particularly extrastriate cortex.
 Species and individual differences in the neural substrates of cognition and behavior.
 Mechanisms of recovery after brain injury.
 'Blindsight' and face recognition.